lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 Anyway how to list environment variables in the terminal?
 In archlinux the package coreutils provides the commanda printenv.
 It also provides the command env to run a command in a modified environment.
-I have use case for this: my XDG_CURRENT_DESKTOP environment variable is set to Hyprland.
-However, flameshot looks for such variable and it does not recognize Hyprland.
-To make it work, I might try to switch it to Sway, which I am sure it knows and it is similar to Hyprland.
-However, maybe other applications will behave weirdly if I change the environment variable.
-Thus, I use env to run flameshot.
 Environment variables could be local or global.

 When we say that a package provides a command, we mean it provides a binary which is placed in the PATH (probably in /usr/bin) and thus can be used as a command.